 Once the group was handed over to the Croatian police at what the respondent described as the “official immigration” place at the border, the Croatian police beat the group.
 When the 14 year-old minor in the group showed the police a piece of paper from the camp he is registered in in Bosnia that shows his age and that he is a minor, the police told him that they do not believe him and beat him.

 The Croatian police then put the group into a police van and drove for what the respondent said felt like 09:00 to 21:00.
 The police drove through the “jungle” in a way meant to purposefully disorient the men, according to the interviewee.
 They drove around the same locations multiple times and drove through the forest.

-The group was deported into Bosnia the day of July 28th at approximately 21:00 at night.
-At the border, there were three regular Croatian police officers, wearing dark blue t-shirts and black trousers, and ten Interventna police officers wearing all black.
+The group was pushed back into Bosnia the day of July 28th at approximately 21:00 at night.
+At the border, there were three regular Croatian police officers, wearing dark blue t-shirts and black trousers, and ten police officers clad in all black, whose uniforms matched the Interventna units.
 The respondent describes these officers as big and muscular and that they wore black face masks.
 The respondent states that he has been pushed back so much that he sometimes recognizes the same police officers at the border near Velika Kladuša, but this time he did not recognize the police officers.